TheDuffman85/crowdsec-web-ui/README.md

     -   Responsive design for mobile and desktop.
     -   Real-time feeling with fast React interactions.

+> [!CAUTION]
+> **Security Notice**: This application **does not provide any built-in authentication mechanism**.
+It is NOT intended to be exposed publicly without protection.
+We strongly recommend deploying this application behind a reverse proxy with an Identity Provider (IdP) such as [Authentik](https://goauthentik.io/), [Authelia](https://www.authelia.com/), or [Keycloak](https://www.keycloak.org/) to handle authentication and authorization.

 ## Architecture

 -   **Frontend**: React (Vite) + Tailwind CSS.
 Located in `frontend/`.